justinsgithub/JustinsGithub/Ruby/Basics/README.md

 - .collect! and .map! do the exact same thing

 - & can be used to convert a proc into a block

+- & can be used to convert symbols to procs

 - .collect! and .map! normally take a block

 - use & any time we pass a proc to a method that expects a block

+- Procs are objects, so they have all the capabilities of objects

+- unlike blocks, procs can be called over and over without rewriting them.

+- call procs directly with .call method

+- lambdas are objects